-“How can I get more people buying my product/service?!”
+“How can I get more people buying my product or service?!”

 Here are my top 3 methods of how to turn your browsers into buyers:

-Identify where the blocks in your sales plumbing really lie
+Identify where the blocks in your sales system are

-Look at your metrics and use this to work out where the system is breaking down
+1. Look at your metrics and use this to work out where the system is breaking down:

 Start with your website:

-How many hits are you getting on your website?
+First look at how many hits are you getting on your website or sales page:

 Where are people dropping off in the buying process?:

 If you have your website set up with Google analytics, you can see where people drop off.
 There are clues here.

 Sometimes it might be for example that you're getting a lot of traffic, but you are not doing a very good job of describing and selling the product with the copy and photos.